Yoga NH 200-hour program FAQs

 Most students who graduated from the 200 hour program have expressed the excitement of their own transformation during the program.
 The 500 hour program will be another level of learning, growing, transforming.
 Living life on and off the mat at a deeper level…. determining what feeds your soul – teaching and personally.

 What else can you tell me about Yoga NH’s program?

-- Meet students where they are at!
+- Meeting students where they are at!
 This applies to you – the students in the program and serves as foundation about how we suggest you lead classes for students you might eventually teach.

-- Take what resonates for you – not all of what we say will resonate for you – it is your journey – we am here to walk with you for a short time during your yoga journey.
+- Take what resonates for you – not all of what we say will resonate for you – it is your journey – we are here to walk with you for a short time during your yoga journey.
 Some of what we say will resonate and fit for what you want to integrate into your practice or your teaching and some might not.
 It is your responsibility to be open, reflect and make choices that fit for what is important to you in your practice and as a teacher.

 - A ‘Wayne Dyer’ approach to philosophy – keep it simple and allow people the opportunity to absorb information/teachings at their own pace.
 Live the 7 faces of Intention: creativity, kindness, love, beauty, expansiveness, abundance and receptivity.